 - 1. If the KKT conditions hold at $x^ \in S$, then x^ is a global minimum. - 2.
 If constraint qualification conditions hold at $x^ \in S$ and x^ is a local (hence also global) minimum, then the KKT conditions hold at x^ .
-Proof.
+9.6.
+DUALITY 121 Proof.
 Owing to convexity, Theorem 9.2 tells us that stationary points, local minima and global minima coincide.
-Then, the first statement follows from Corollary 8.24 and the second statement follows from Corollary 8.25. \Box We get a particularly convenient corollary as a special case.
+Then, the first statement follows from Corollary 8.24 and the second statement follows from Corollary 8.25.
+We get a particularly convenient corollary as a special case.
 This is one of the most important results in optimization.
-Corollary 9.33.
-In the setting of Theorem 9.32, if CQs hold at all feasible points (e.g., if Slater's condition holds or if all constraints are affine), then KKT conditions are necessary and sufficient for global optimality.
-120 9.6.
-DUALITY 9.6 Duality Recall the notion of Lagrangian duality we defined in Section 8.8.
+Corollary 9.34.
+In the setting of Theorem 9.33, if CQs hold at all feasible points (e.g., if Slater's condition holds or if all constraints are affine), then KKT conditions are necessary and sufficient for global optimality.
+9.6 Duality Recall the notion of Lagrangian duality we defined in Section 8.8.
 It is particularly fruitful in the convex setting.
-Corollary 9.34.
-In the setting of Theorem 9.32, if the (primal) problem admits a global minimizer x^ and a constraint qualification condition holds at x^ , then strong duality holds and the Lagrange multipliers for the (primal) are optimal for the (dual).
+Corollary 9.35.
+In the setting of Theorem 9.33, if the (primal) problem admits a global minimizer x^ and a constraint qualification condition holds at x^ , then strong duality holds and the Lagrange multipliers for the (primal) are optimal for the (dual).
 Proof.
-CQs guarantee the existence of Lagrange multipliers μ^, λ^ at x^ through Theorem 8.26 (KKT).
-In the proposed setting, $x \mapsto L(x, \mu^, \lambda^)$ (with L as in (8.14)) is convex without any conditions on μ^, λ^ .
-Therefore, Theorem 8.29 applies.
-Slater's condition permits a further simplified statement, continued from Corollary 9.33.
-Corollary 9.35.
-In the setting of Theorem 9.32, if CQs hold at all feasible points (e.g., if Slater's condition holds or if all constraints are affine) and if the (primal) problem admits a global minimizer, then strong duality holds and the Lagrange multipliers for the (primal) are optimal for the (dual).
+CQs guarantee the existence of Lagrange multipliers μ^ , λ^ at x^ through Theorem 8.26 (KKT).
+In the proposed setting, $x \mapsto L(x, \mu^, \lambda^)$ (with L as in (8.14)) is convex without any conditions on μ^ , λ^ .
+Therefore, Theorem 8.30 applies.
+Slater's condition permits a further simplified statement, continued from Corollary 9.34.
+Corollary 9.36.
+In the setting of Theorem 9.33, if CQs hold at all feasible points (e.g., if Slater's condition holds or if all constraints are affine) and if the (primal) problem admits a global minimizer, then strong duality holds and the Lagrange multipliers for the (primal) are optimal for the (dual).
 The above results provide a crisp interpretation for Lagrange multipliers: in the convex setting, under the stated assumptions, we can use Lagrange multipliers to certify optimality.
-9.7 Conic programming We did not discuss this section in class.
-It is not part of the course material: you can ignore it.
-(Left here in case you are curious to see how linear programming fits in a bigger picture.)
-Consider an optimization problem of the following form:
+9.7 Conic programming Consider an optimization problem of the following form:

-$$\min{x \in \mathcal{E}} \langle c, x \rangle \text{ subject to } Ax = b \text{ and } x \in C,$$ (CP) where - The cost vector $c \in \mathcal{E}$ defines a linear cost function $f(x) = \langle c, x \rangle$. - The linear map $A: \mathcal{E} \to \mathbb{R}^p$ and the vector $b \in \mathbb{R}^p$ describe p equality constraints. - The closed, convex cone C defines a conic constraint.
+$$\min{x \in \mathcal{E}} \langle c, x \rangle \text{ subject to } Ax = b \text{ and } x \in C,$$ (CP) where - The cost vector $c \in \mathcal{E}$ defines a linear cost function $f(x) = \langle c, x \rangle$. - The linear map $A \colon \mathcal{E} \to \mathbb{R}^p$ and the vector $b \in \mathbb{R}^p$ describe p equality constraints. - The closed, convex cone C defines a conic constraint.